onecx/release-notes/README.md

     * Feat: added endpoint overview page
     * Fix: search by criteria
 * Shell 1.8.0
-* Tenant 1.3.0
+* Tenant 1.4.0
 * Theme 1.6.0
     * Feat: Improve save-as dialog and fix auto apply in designer
     * Feat: prevent theme deletion in UI if theme is used by a workspace
     * Feat: allow ico as accepted format for favicon
     * Feat: store and use original MIME-TYPE for favicon and logo
+* User Profile 1.7.0
 * Welcome 1.4.0
     * Feat: New styling option for each image setting CSS properties in detail dialog
     * Feat: Improve detail dialog: step through all images
-    * Feat: Forground color uses an inverted color as used for background
+    * Feat: Foreground color uses an inverted color as used for background
-* User Profile 1.7.0
 * Workspace 1.6.0
     * Feat: Display names of registered applications are editable now
     * Feat: Import workspaces do not overwrite existing workspaces